BurendoUK/burendo-handbook-public/docs/People/Roles/full-stack-engineer.md

 - Experience with no-SQL technologies such as MongoDB
 - Experience working in the public sector and healthcare industry
 - Experience working in a technology or consulting company
-- Experience working with and building CI/CD pipelines
-- Involvement in the wider engineering community via blogs, online sites, meetups or other means
+- Involvement in community building via blogs, online sites, meetups or other means
 - Experience working with design professionals in the UX/UI space